Acute lymphoblastic leukemia (ALL), also called acute lymphocytic leukemia, is a cancer of the immature forms of white blood cells called lymphocytes.

 Differentiated thyroid cancer (DTC) includes papillary thyroid cancer (PTC) and follicular thyroid cancer (FTC).
 PTC is the most common form of thyroid cancer in both adults and children, representing about 85 to 90 percent of diagnoses.
 FTC accounts for only 5 to 10 percent of pediatric patients with differentiated thyroid cancer.

-Ewing sarcoma is a very rare form of bone cancer that strikes children, adolescents and young adults.
+Ewing sarcoma is the second most common malignant (cancerous) bone tumor affecting children, adolescents and young adults.
 It can cause pain, swelling and fractures.

 Hepatoblastoma is a rare tumor that originates in cells in the liver.
 It is the most common cancerous liver tumor in early childhood.
 Most hepatoblastoma tumors begin in the right lobe of the liver.